leonardoCorti/comic-dl/README.md

 cd /mnt/onboard/<directory with the program>
 ./comic-dl-armv7-linux <LINK_TO_COMIC>
 ```
 it can also be generated with the --kobo-install option.
 The path after the flag should be the path where you want to download the comic on the kobo, exclude the drive letter on windows, for example G:\comics\spiderman should just be --kobo-install comics\spiderman.
-After this you will need to copy the files in the "installation" directory in the directory writte in the command
+After this you will need to copy the files generated in the "installation" directory to the kobo directory
 # usage
 `comic-dl [-J<number of threads>] [-p <download path>] [--kobo-install <path>] [link to the comic]`